DandilionLau/Game-MulappyBird/README.md

     2) Once start the game is played by two players.
     3) Player1 controls the bird by touch, swipe left and right to change the bird’s position.
        His task is to prevent the bird from hitting on the wall.
-    4) Player2 controls the position of wall, he can use “2” and “8” to let the wall goes up and down.
+    4) Player2 controls the position of the wall, and he/she can use “2” and “8” to let the wall goes up and down.
 His task is to kill the bird.
-    5) Once the bird hits on the wall or goes out of boundary, the game is over and score will be shown at the game over page.
+    5) Once the bird hits on the wall or goes out of the boundary, the game is over, and final score will be shown at the game-over page.
     6) Press “Num Lock” to restart the game.
 Press “KEY2” button to change the game speed at any time of the game.
 Press “KEYUP” to pause the game for 10 seconds.

 3. **List of Hardware**
   **LED** : Use LED to indicate the game is paused/ resumed.
   **Button** : Use button (KEY2) to choose the game speed, so that to control the level of difficulty.
-  **TFTLCD** : Used as main display for gaming graphical interface.
+  **TFTLCD** : Used as the main display for gaming graphical interface.
-  **Interrupt** : When clicking on the touch screen, interrupt will be generated.
+  **Interrupt** : When clicking on the touch screen, an interrupt will be generated.
 Maybe when restart, we will use some other interrupt to achieve that.
   **Timer** : use SYSTick to control the flying speed, falling speed of bird, the scrolling speed of map, and the display rate of the TFT screen.
   **ADC** : ADC is used to transform the reading parameters of the X and Y positions in the touch screen.
-  **Touch Screen** : Player need to click on the touch screen to make the bird flyer higher.
+  **Touch Screen** : Players need to click on the touch screen to make the bird flyer higher.

   <p align="center"><img src="./pics/2.png" width = "300" /></p>

 #### II.
 MODEL & VIEW DESIGN

-To make the game logic to stay concise and robust, we split the game into two independent part: model and view.
+To make the game logic to stay concise and robust, we split the game into two independent parts: model and view.

 1. **Model Design**
-    In the game model, there are three main elements: background, the bird, and the wall.
+    In the game model, there are three main elements: the background, the bird, and the wall.
     To simplify the first version of our model, we just let the background to be black.

     The bird has three key parameters:

-    * **X position** : X position can be changed by the user or just be a constant.
+    * **X position** : X position can be changed by the user or be a constant.
-    * **Y position** : Y position decreases according to time lapse (falling down).
+    * **Y position** : Y position decreases according to time-lapse (falling down).
     * **Alive / Dead** : The status of the bird can be told by checking if the bird has hit the wall.

-    Because the programming platform is based on C language, which does not offer the advanced data structure like Queue or List, so here we just use a set of array with maximum size n to store the information of the wall:
+    Because the programming platform is based on C language, which does not offer the advanced data structure like Queue or List, so here we use a set of arraries with maximum size n to store the information of the wall:

-    * **WallPass[n]** : For each wall, 1 indicated the wall has not been passed by the bird, 2 indicates the wall has been passed by the bird, and 0 indicates the wall has been out ofthe screen boundary.
+    * **WallPass[n]** : For each wall, 1 indicates the wall has not been passed by the bird, 2 indicates the wall has been passed by the bird, and 0 indicates the wall has been out of the screen boundary.
     * **WallX[n]** : The x position of the wall.
     * **WallY[n]** : The y position of the wall.

-    Noted that n is the maximum number of walls appearing on the screen at the same time.
+    Note that n is the maximum number of walls appearing on the screen at the same time.
 In our program, consider the size of our touch screen, we let n to be 3, which means it can store the information of three walls at the same time.

-    **Scroll** : The scroll of map just affects the walls but not the bird, which means the WallX[i] value would be assigned to be 240 at first and then decay with 5 pixels each time the screen refreshes.
+    **Scroll** : The scroll of map affects the walls but not the bird, which means the WallX[i] value would be assigned to be 240 at first and then decay with 5 pixels each time the screen refreshes.

     Between model and view, those global parameters need concern:

-    * **Score** : the game score, in relation to the score mechanism.
+    * **Score** : current game score.
     * **Speed** : the game speed, designed to be controlled by the interrupt caused by KEY2.
     * **GameStatus** : indicate the current game page.